helloSystem/launch/man/launch.1.md

 The following environment variables get set on the child process:

 **application**
-: the path of an executable, the filename of an executable on the $PATH, the path of an application bundle (.app, .AppDir, .AppImage), or the name of an application bundle
+: the path of an executable, the filename of an executable on the $PATH, the path of an application bundle (.app, .AppDir, .AppImage), or the name of an application bundle.

 **arguments**
-: passed through to the launched application
+: Arguments passed through to the launched application.

 # ENVIRONMENT
 **LAUNCHED_EXECUTABLE**
-: The executable being executed, e.g., /System/Filer.app/Filer
+: The executable being executed, e.g., "/System/Filer.app/Filer".

 **LAUNCHED_BUNDLE**
-: The executable being executed, e.g., /System/Filer.app
+: The executable being executed, e.g., "/System/Filer.app".

+# FILES
+**~/.local/share/launch/launch.db**
+: The launch database that holds information about the applications known to the system.

 # EXAMPLES
 **launch FeatherPad**